phenax/esbuild-plugin-elm/README.md

 * `loadPaths` *(default: `[]`)*:

   Paths in which to look for elm files.
-If unset, all paths are assumed to be relative to the file importing them.
+If unset, or no file exists at that load path, then the file path is assumed to be relative to the file importing it.

 ### Tutorials